woahbase/website/docs/images/alpine-firefox.md

 * Checkout the [docs][5] to get started with [GeckoDriver][3].
   (Check the [support][4] page for testing dependencies or capabilities configuration)

+* By default, WeeChat runs under the user `alpine`.
+If the container is running as an arbitrary user, you may need to use `with-contenv` so the environment variables are accessible to the user process.

 [1]: https://www.mozilla.org/en-US/firefox/
 [2]: https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/Network/